 Out with the Old.
 In with the New.

-Midland Radio Corporation is the official 2020 communications sponsor of Jeep® Jamboree USA.
+Midland Radio Corporation is the official 2021 communications sponsor of Jeep® Jamboree USA.
 With the sponsorship comes a transition with CB being replaced by FRS/GMRS two-way radios.
-This year Jeep® Jamboree participants are still welcome to use their CB radio, but in 2021 all trail communication will be through FRS/GMRS two-way radios.
+This year all Jeep® Jamboree trail communication will be through FRS/GMRS two-way radios.

 Why the Change?

 In the 1960s, Midland pioneered CB radio technology and was the first company to bring the product to market in the United States so it understands the significance CB Radio has had over the years within the off-road community, trucking industry, and in pop culture including being a centerpiece in the classic movies like ‘Smokey and the Bandit’ and ‘Convoy’.

 Over the years Midland continually received feedback from its customers who were not satisfied with the range and voice clarity that CB radio offered.
 Because of this feedback, Midland began looking at alternative public frequencies to create products around and identified GMRS.
 In 2015, it began developing the first MicroMobile® Two-Way Radio (the MXT100) and released it to the public the following year.
 Due to its popularity, four additional radios have been added to the MicroMobile® line.

 The main difference between CB radio and the MicroMobile® is the power capability which translates to better range and sound quality.
 CB radios are only allowed to transmit at a maximum of 4 watts by law.
 With GMRS frequency, the FCC allows up to 50 watts of power.
 Midland currently offers MicroMobile® two-way radios in 5 watts, 15 watts, and 40 watts with the two most popular models within the off-road community being the MXT275 (15 watt) and MXT400 (40 watt) radios.